About Texas Children's Cancer and Hematology Centers

 At Texas Children’s Cancer Center, we are proud to say we help children fight and defeat cancer every single day.
 When we opened in 1954, only one in every 10 children with cancer survived.
 We’ve made considerable progress in improving outcomes for children with cancer since then.
 Today, more than 80 percent of children who are diagnosed with cancer will successfully fight the battle and be cured.
 However, the war with cancer will not be over until we have a cure for each and every child who is impacted by this disease.

 The good news is, tremendous progress has been made.
-With powerful new weapons in our arsenal, and incredible breakthroughs in technology and genetics, every day we uncover more information about what causes cancer and how to beat it, because losing even one child to cancer is still one too many. and so we fight.
+With powerful new weapons in our arsenal, and incredible breakthroughs in technology, immunology and cancer genetics, every day we uncover more information about what causes cancer and how to beat it, because losing even one child to cancer is still one too many.

 The war on pediatric cancer